Scheie syndromeMucopolysaccharidosis type I S; MPS I S

 When to Contact a Medical Professional

-Genetic counseling is recommended for prospective parents with a family history of Scheie syndrome.
+Genetic counseling is recommended for couples who want to have children and who have a family history of Scheie syndrome.
 Counseling is also recommended for families who have a child with Scheie syndrome, to help them understand the condition and possible treatments.
 Prenatal testing is available.